Competition Tribunal (Canada): Cases

-In 2015, the Tribunal ruled in favour of Canadian Real Estate Association in a case brought by the Bureau.
+In 2015, the Tribunal ruled in favour of the Canadian Real Estate Association in a case brought by the Bureau.
 The Bureau argued that a number of restrictions imposed by the CREA on private sellers hoping to list their homes on multiple listing service were contrary to a 2010 deal.
 The Tribunal later scheduled a rehearing on the issue in September 2015.